πŸ”‘ 1. Core Concepts

 • Partition (--partition or -p)

 πŸ‘‰ Jobs only start if your account, QoS, and partition are a valid combination.
-In some cases your account will have a default QOS that align with the target partition and only the account and partition will need to be identified.
-The same may be true of the account name in which case only the partition would need to be identified.
-If an user would like their defaults specified please open a request with us on service desk.
+In some cases, your account may already have a default QoS that matches the target partition, and only the account and partition need to be specified.
+In some cases, the account may also be implied, in which case only the partition may be needed.
+If you would like your defaults configured, please open a request with the service desk.

 πŸ” 2.
 Checking Your Access (with sact_me)

-We provide a tool called sact_me to show you all of your accounts, their QoS, limits, and which partitions accept them.
+We provide a tool called sact_me to show you all of your accounts, their QoS values, limits, and which partitions accept them.

 Usage